-Ask For Repairs or Credits
+Ask For Repairs Or Credits

-After you view your inspection results, you might want to ask the seller to correct some of the problems you found.
+After you view your inspection results, you might want to ask your seller to correct some of the problems you found.
 You can do this in one of three ways:

-- Ask for a discounted purchase price considering the results. - Request that the seller give you credit to cover some of your closing costs. - Ask that the seller repairs the problems before you close.
+- Ask for a discounted purchase price considering the results. - Request that the seller give you credits to cover some of your closing costs. - Ask that the seller have the problems fixed before you close.